-Cash and short-term investments as of April 2, 2022 decreased \$102 million to \$1.4 billion from December 31, 2021.
-The decrease was primarily the result of the liquidation of short-term investments for working capital and capital expenditure needs and the volatility in the capital markets.
-Cash from operating activities increased \$256 million for the three-month period of 2022 compared to the same period in 2021 primarily due to timing of inventory purchases.
+Cash and short-term investments as of July 2, 2022 decreased \$295 million from December 31, 2021.
+The decrease was primarily due to liquidation of short-term investments for working capital and capital expenditure needs and the valuation of short-term investments due to the volatility in the capital markets.
+Cash from operating activities increased \$185 million for the six months ended July 2, 2022 compared to the same period in 2021, primarily due to higher cash earnings.
+Timing of cash flows on inventory purchases nearly offset the timing of collections on receivables.

-During the three months ended April 2, 2022, Seaboard invested \$161 million in property, plant and equipment, of which \$67 million was in the Pork segment for biogas recovery projects and other investments, and \$86 million in the Marine segment to purchase two used vessels.
-For the remainder of 2022, management has budgeted capital expenditures totaling approximately \$595 million.
-The Pork segment planned expenditures are primarily for biogas recovery projects, normal replacement of breeding herd and other investments.
-At certain hog farms, the Pork segment is constructing and covering lagoons and constructing biogas upgrade facilities to capture methane and inject renewable gas to the local pipeline infrastructure.
-The Marine segment planned expenditures include installment payments on three vessels under construction with completion expected in 2024.
+During the six months ended July 2, 2022, Seaboard invested \$273 million in property, plant and equipment, of which \$145 million was invested in the Pork segment for biogas recovery projects and other investments, and \$109 million was invested in the Marine segment to purchase two used vessels and other investments.
+See Note 2 to the condensed consolidated financial statements for further discussion of short- and long-term investments.

+For the remainder of 2022, management has budgeted capital expenditures totaling approximately \$435 million.
+Planned expenditures in the Pork segment are primarily for biogas recovery projects, normal replacement of breeding herd and other investments.
+At certain hog farms, the Pork segment is constructing lagoons and biogas upgrade facilities to capture methane and inject renewable gas to the local pipeline infrastructure.
+Planned expenditures for the Marine segment include installment payments on three vessels under construction with completion expected in 2024.
 Management anticipates paying for these capital expenditures from a combination of available cash, the use of available short-term investments and Seaboard's available borrowing capacity.

-Seaboard's line of credit balances are used to fund working capital and investments in capital expenditures, as needed.
-The primary debt outstanding is a Term Loan due in 2028 with a balance of \$676 million as of April 2, 2022.
+Seaboard's line of credit balances are used to fund working capital and investment in capital expenditures, as needed.
+Seaboard's primary debt outstanding is a Term Loan due in 2028 with a balance of \$674 million as of July 2, 2022.
+See Note 4 to the condensed consolidated financial statements for further discussion of lines of credit and long-term debt.